 Family lawyers are hired by both parties in the case of collaborative divorce.
 Willingness from both lawyers, to make things work is needed.
-This method provides the best possible outcome all the parties involved especially children.
+This method provides the best possible outcome for all the parties involved especially children.

 CONTESTED DIVORCE SETTLEMENTS:

 Contested divorce settlements are the kinds of divorce you are most familiar with because of making their way to news reports with celebrities.
 Unluckily, this type of divorces happen in the real world as well and usually happens when two former spouses cannot fail to come to term with each other on important matters.
-Individual lawyers are hired by both partners to represent their interests in an “an adversarial contest.”
+Individual lawyers are hired by both partners to represent their interests in an “adversarial contest.”

 A contested divorce is considered necessary, usually, when

 - Quarrel on the custody of the child